pragatikolhe/SOCS/README.md

 # SOCS
-This is the First Repo on Github
+This is the First Repo on Github<br>
+This is changes in local